I Won’t Do It Alone, 2024-2025.

 The Extended Environmental Record in Shimoichi, Japan, 2023.

-with Taisuke Eida (Forester, Japan), Yoshifumi Mizuguchi (Local resident, Japan), Makiko Mori (Local resident, Japan), Toshihiko Mukai (Farmer, Japan), Mana Nakatsuji (Local resident, Japan), Yuri Nishiyama (Creative team, MIND TRAIL, Japan), Takashi Noguchi (Forester, Japan), Kaori Takano (Local resident, Japan), with Veronica Mockler (Artist, researcher, Canada), and Marcus Maeder (Artist, researcher, Switzerland).
+With Taisuke Eida (Forester, Japan), Yoshifumi Mizuguchi (Local resident, Japan), Makiko Mori (Local resident, Japan), Toshihiko Mukai (Farmer, Japan), Mana Nakatsuji (Local resident, Japan), Yuri Nishiyama (Creative team, MIND TRAIL, Japan), Takashi Noguchi (Forester, Japan), Kaori Takano (Local resident, Japan), with Veronica Mockler (Artist, researcher, Canada), and Marcus Maeder (Artist, researcher, Switzerland).

 Embassy of Switzerland in Japan